-Section 15: Definitions
+Section 136: Definitions

-- (a) For the purposes of this Emergency Ordinance the following definitions shall apply: - (1) "antigen-based test for SARS-CoV2" means an virtual provider proctored test as in the Abbot BinaxNOW COVID-19 Ag Card Home Test or a in person provider proctored test as in the Abbott BinaxNOW COVID-19 Ag Card or Quidel QuickVue At-Home OTC COVID-19 Test. - (2) "close contact" means being within six feet of a known, or suspected, COVID-19 positive case for 15 minutes or greater or having had direct contact with the infectious secretions of a positive COVID-19 case.
+- (a) For the purposes of this Emergency Ordinance the following definitions shall apply: - (1) "close contact" means being within six feet of a known, or suspected, COVID-19 positive case for 15 minutes or greater or having had direct contact with the infectious secretions of a positive COVID-19 case.
 This determination is irrespective of whether or not either person was wearing a face covering.
 Public Health officials will make a determination in the event that either person was wearing respiratory Personal Protective Equipment (PPE).
-The 15-minute time period does not have to be continuous; it may be cumulative over a 24-hour period. - (3) "cloth face covering" means a material that covers the nose and mouth.
-It can be secured to the head with ties or straps or simply wrapped around the lower face.
-It can be made of a variety of materials, such as cotton, silk, or linen.
-A cloth face covering may be factory-made or sewn by hand or can be improvised from household items such as scarfs, T-shirts, sweatshirts or towals. - (4) "continuous screening testing (CST)" is performed to identify persons transmission.
-Screening testing may be conducted on asymptomatic individuals after arrival on island, and without known exposure to a confirmed case, in accordance with the requirements of Section 4 of this Emergency Ordinance. - (5) "contractor/subcontractor" is any person or company that undertakes a contract with the City of Saint Paul to provide materials or labor to perform a service or job for the City. - (6) "critical personal needs" is defined as those needs that are critical to meeting a person's individual or family needs.
-Those needs include buying, selling, or delivering groceries and home goods; obtaining fuel for vehicles or residential needs; transporting family members out-of-home care, essential health needs, or for purposes of child custody exchanges; receiving essential health care; providing essential health care to a family member; obtaining other important goods; engaging in subsistence activities; pursuing formal (primary, secondary or collegiate) education or educational research; applying for a job; traveling for voting; and the inspection and maintenance of personal property. - (7) "fully vaccinated individual" means a person for whom it has been at least two weeks since receiving the recommended doseage of a Federal Drug Administration approved or authorized COVID-19 vaccine. - (8) "isolation" means self-quarantining after you have a positive test result. - (9) "molecular-based test for SARS-CoV2" means a PCR test or rapid test (e.g. Abbott IDNow). - (10) "resident" means a person who meets the qualifications for receipt of the 2021 Alaska Permanent Fund Dividend and lists Saint Paul Island as their mailing address on their most recent PFD application. - (11) "social distancing" means maintaining a distance of six feet or greater from any individuals with whom you do not currently reside. - (12) "Unvaccinated individual" means anyone who is not a fully vaccinated individual as defined in
+The 15-minute time period does not have to be continuous; it may be cumulative over a 24-hour period. - (2) "continuous screening testing (CST)" is performed to identify persons transmission.
+Screening testing may be conducted on asymptomatic individuals after arrival on island, and without known exposure to a confirmed case, in accordance with the requirements of Section 4-7 of this Emergency Ordinance. - (3)(2) "contractor/subcontractor" is any person or company that undertakes a contract with the City of Saint Paul to provide materials or labor to perform a service or job for the City. - (4)(3) "critical personal needs" is defined as those needs that are critical to meeting a person's individual or family needs.
+Those needs include buying, selling, or delivering groceries and home goods; obtaining fuel for vehicles or residential needs; transporting family members out-of-home care, essential health needs, or for purposes of child custody exchanges; receiving essential health care; providing essential health care to a family member; obtaining other important goods; engaging in subsistence activities; pursuing formal (primary, secondary or collegiate) education or educational research; applying for a job; traveling for voting; and the inspection and maintenance of personal property. "fully vaccinated individual" means a person for whom it has been at least two weeks since receiving all recommended doses of a Federal Drug Administration authorized or approved vaccine. - (5)(4) "isolation" means quarantining after you have a positive test result. - (6) "resident" means a person who meets the qualifications for receipt of the 2021 or 2022 Alaska Permanent Fund Dividend and lists Saint Paul Island as their mailing address on their most recent PFD application. - (7)(5) "social distancing" means maintaining a distance of six feet or greater from any individuals with whom you do not currently reside. - (8)(6) "symptoms" includes cough or shortness of breath, fever, chills, repeated shaking with chills, muscle pain, headache, sore throat, new loss of taste or smell, or any other cold, flu or allergy like symptoms. - (7) "validated diagnostic test" means a test for SARS CoV2 that is a molecular based or a proctored antigen based test. "unvaccinated individual" means anyone who is not a fully vaccinated individual as defined in Section 13(a)(3).

-Section 15(a)(3).